 The milling process refine a grain removes the bran and the germ, leaving only the endosperm, which is easy to chew and digest but has very little nutritional value.
 The milling also removes most of the fat content in the grain, which gives refined grains their long shelf life.
 Examples of refined grains are white rice and white flour.

 There are many different whole grain options to choose from.
 Some of the most nutritious and readily available sources include:

 What are its health benefits?

-Brown rice is high in fiber, relatively low in calories, and contains no cholesterol.
-It contains many important nutrients, such as folate, iron, and magnesium, which are involved in many bodily functions.
-Plus, brown rice is gluten-free, making it a great option for those with Celiac disease and gluten sensitivities.
+While quinoa is technically a seed, it is prepared and eaten similarly to rice, barley, and other grains.
+It is rich in protein and high in fiber, which can help reduce high blood pressure, diabetes, and lower cholesterol.
+It contains many important nutrients, such as lysine, iron, magnesium, and vitamin B2.
+These nutrients are all involved in many bodily functions, including tissue growth and repair as well as energy metabolism.
+Plus, quinoa is gluten-free, making it a great option for those with Celiac disease and gluten sensitivities.

 Why do we need to eat protein

 Protein is essential for cell maintenance and repair, healthy hormone functions, and helps build muscles as well as antibodies for your immune system to better fight off infections.
 Protein also helps regulate blood sugar and keeps you feeling fuller for longer, which is why it’s important to eat when managing a healthy weight.

 What is lean protein?

 The USDA defines a lean protein source as having less than 10 grams of total fat.
 Lean proteins typically have fewer calories per serving than other sources of protein because of their lower fat content.

 There are many different plant-based and animal-based lean protein sources to choose from.
 Some of the most nutritious and readily available sources include: